-Local and Re gional Reporting and Follow-up Responsibilities Local and regi onal health departments should: Enter t he case into NBS and submit an NBS notification on all confirmed and probable cases.
-0 Please refer to the NBS Data Entry Guidelines for disease-specific entry rules.
-A case should not be counted as a new case if laboratory results were reported

-- A case should not be counted as a new case if laboratory results were reported within 365 days of a previously reported infection in the same individual unless additional information is available indicating a separate infection.
+- □ Enter the case into NBS and submit an NBS notification on all confirmed and probable cases. - Please refer to the NBS Data Entry Guidelines for disease-specific entry rules. - A case should not be counted as a new case if laboratory results were reported within 365 days of a previously reported infection in the same individual unless additional information is available indicating a separate infection.
 A notification can be sent as soon as the case criteria have been met.
-Additional information from the investigation may be entered upon completing the investigation. - If investigation forms are requested, they may be faxed to 512-776-7616 or emailed securely to an EAIDU foodborne epidemiologist at FOODBORNETEXAS@dshs.texas.gov.
+Additional information from the investigation may be entered upon completing the investigation. - □ If investigation forms are requested, they may be faxed to 512-776-7616 or emailed securely to an EAIDU foodborne epidemiologist at FOODBORNETEXAS@dshs.texas.gov.